MichaelCade/90DaysOfDevOps/Days/day74.md

 ![](Images/Day74_CICD6.png)

-At this stage our Pipeline has never ran and your stage view will look something like this.
+At this stage, our Pipeline has never run and your stage view will look something like this.

 ![](Images/Day74_CICD7.png)

-Now lets trigger the "Build Now" button. and our stage view will display our stages.
+Now let's trigger the "Build Now" button. and our stage view will display our stages.

 ![](Images/Day74_CICD8.png)

 If we then head over to our DockerHub repository, we should have 2 new Docker images.
-We should have a Build ID of 1 and a latest because every build that we create based on the "Upload to DockerHub" is we send a version using the Jenkins Build_ID environment variable and we also issue a latest.
+We should have a Build ID of 1 and a latest because for every build that we create based on the "Upload to DockerHub" we send a version using the Jenkins Build_ID environment variable and we also issue a latest.

 ![](Images/Day74_CICD9.png)